kol12303/Reseach_Paper/README.md

+## *Data File*:

-## *Data File: an excel file which Contains the number of tourist arrivals to each 12 Moroccan regions, where the first sheet contain the data and the second sheet conatain the nomenclature*.
+*An excel file which Contains the number of tourist arrivals to each 12 Moroccan regions, where the first sheet contain the data and the second sheet conatain the nomenclature*.
 > #### *The Data File called* **Tourism Morocco.xlsx**